Roman-HLIS-Cosmology-PIT/romanimpreprocess/runs/summer2025run/README.rst

 This is a set of simple scripts to generate reference files from darks and flats using ``solid-waffle``.
 It is being used for the Summer 2025 image simulation run.
 Most of this material we expect to be useful later, including for in-flight calibrations, but the file formats will be different (this run used Focal Plane Test data).
 Therefore we intend for this set of scripts to remain as a record of the Summer 2025 run after it is complete, and for later runs to be in their own subdirectories of ``romanimpreprocess.runs``.

 Note that only some calibration information can be extracted from darks and flats: this includes dark current, bias, noise, saturation, linearity, gain, inter-pixel capacitance (IPC), and the high spatial frequency flat ("P-flat").
 Some other important calibrations (e.g., distortion, bandpass, low spatial frequency flat, point spread function, absolute flux) are only possible with other data sources.
 For the Summer 2025 runs, these are pulled from simulations or other data sources.
+But in any case, it is probably going to be helpful for the future to be able to convert solid-waffle outputs into a format that is interoperable with romanisim and (at least partially) with the calibration reference data formats used by the SOC.

 Usage
 ===============================